 “It often happens to children – and sometimes to gardeners – that they are given gifts of value of which they do not perceive until much later.” – Wayne Winterrowd

-When I moved out of home and into a tiny unit with no balcony, it was a shock to the system to go from abundant green space to growing a few herbs on the windowsill and a couple of pot plants.
+When I moved out of home and into a tiny unit with no balcony, it was a shock to the system.
+I went from abundant green space to growing a few herbs on the windowsill and a couple of pot plants.
 I moved like a veritable nomad over the years from units to townhouses and houses on both small blocks and acreage.
 I had to have flexible gardening practices as I scaled up or down to suit the location.

-After sixteen moves, from the temperate zone of Sydney in NSW to the tropics overseas and then back to the sub-tropics of Queensland, I’ve had time to reflect on all these gardening experiences – the successful ones and the dismal failures.
-Mistakes have been opportunities to learn and observe and change.
+I’ve moved sixteen times – from the temperate zone of Sydney in NSW to the tropics overseas and then back to the subtropics of Queensland.
+I’ve had time to reflect on all these gardening experiences – the successful ones and the dismal failures.
+‘Mistakes’ have been opportunities to learn, observe and change.

 I’ve come to realise bigger isn’t always better!
 More space means more work!
 In fact, it can be incredibly liberating not having to worry about looking after a huge number of plants that you just don’t have time for.